PTC 2020: Discussing Asia-Pac & Session Based Pricing

 Laura: Where can our viewers go to learn more about netsapiens?

 Ken: Easy! netsapiens.com There's all kinds of information there.
 Go over to our information portal on there you can download all kinds of white papers and stuff about what we do.
-Go download the sessions that seats white paper.
+Go download the sessions not seats white paper.
 There's a lot of information in that one.

 Laura: You heard it right here.
 Thank you, Ken for joining us.
 We appreciate it.
 Thank you, have a good day.
 Thank you viewers for joining JSA TV and JSA podcasts.
 Happy networking!